-- FONZ provides parking, food, and gift concession services at the Zoo.
+- FONZ operates gift stores at the Zoo.
 All proceeds are used to support Zoo education and research programs.

 - We fund new exhibits and improvements to old exhibits through corporate partnerships and underwriting, and other membership and development activities.